Exercise.com vs GymMaster

 Common questions

 Exercise.com starts at $239/month.
 GymMaster starts at $99/month.
-Pricing was last verified in 2026-03-01.
+Watch for add-on costs — the base price often does not include all features.
+Pricing last verified 2026-03-01.

 The bottom line